EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - secondary

 *Clarifications:*
+- real-time data flow can be arranged following the same standard than today, however the big archive has different data formats with BUFR, and HDF5 with different versions of ODIM.
+These are not coing to be changed, but converted can be provided from the project?

 *Acceptance criteria:*

 *Consequences and decisions:*

-### B15 - RODEO to handle transmission on GTS
+### B13 - RODEO to handle transmission on GTS

-“As a data producer, I want to rely on RODEO to handle the transmission of new, late or subsequently corrected observations on GTS, so I can replace my old systems for message generation.
+“As a data producer, I want to rely on RODEO to handle the transmission of new, late or subsequently corrected observations on WIS2.0, so I can replace my old systems for message generation.
 Applicable for radar data?”

 *Priority:*
 - secondary